shamchalase/movie-booking-app/README.md

 - Credit Card:- Number: 4242 4242 4242 4242 4242, Exp date: Any future date, CVV: Any number
   [Click here to check out The RED Cinemas](https://theredcinemas.herokuapp.com/)

-# Available Features!

-### - Public Features

-- Customer Registration and login
-- Check Playing now and Coming soon movies
-- Book movies
-- Play trailers

-### - Admin Features

-- Integration for adding playing now and coming soon movies to the App
-- Add new screens/cinemas to the App
-- Add showtiming for movies